balderdashy/sails-docs/sockets.md

-## Publish/subscribe (pubsub) methods
+## Using built-in pubsub methods

-These methods can be used in your custom controllers to give you lower-level access to the same kind of realtime functionality you've seen in the blueprints.
+Sails exposes some convenient accessor methods for performing common publish/subscribe operations.
+The following methods may be used in your custom controllers to give you lower-level access to the same kind of realtime functionality you've seen in the blueprints.

+Under the covers, Sails blueprints work their realtime magic by automatically furnishing models with a collection-wide "class room" and an "instance room" for each instance.

+##### The "class room"
+If you have a visitor whose socket is subscribed to the "class room" (e.g. `User.subscribe( req.socket )`), she'll receive messages _any time_ `User.publishCreate()` is called.

+##### The "instance rooms"
+If the visitor is subscribed to one or more "instance rooms" (e.g. `User.subscribe( req.socket, listOfUserInstances )` ), she'll receive messages when `User.publishUpdate()` or `User.publishDestroy()` is called involving one of the instances she cares about.

 <!-- TODO -->
 <!--